 - What are the Biological Effects of Radiation?

-Combine this content with our customizable, at-home Chemistry Lab kits from Carolina Distance Learning, to create a complete digital learning experience for your students.
+Combine this content with our customizable, at-home Chemistry Lab kits from eScience Labs to create a complete digital learning experience for your students.

 Chemistry 2e is designed for the two-semester general chemistry course.
 The textbook provides an important opportunity for students to learn the core concepts of chemistry and understand how those concepts apply to their lives and the world around them.
 The book also includes a number of innovative features, including interactive exercises and real-world applications, designed to enhance student learning.
 The second edition has been revised to incorporate clearer, more current, and more dynamic explanations, while maintaining the same organization as the first edition.
 Substantial improvements have been made in the figures, illustrations, and example exercises that support the text narrative.